 - Challenge the appraisal with a Reconsideration of Value.

-Work with your Realtor to go through an appeals procedure, calling out issues such as poor analysis of comparable properties or square feet miscalculations.
+Work with your agent on the appeals procedure.
+Call out issues such as poor analysis of comparable properties or square feet miscalculations.

 - Negotiate with the buyer without getting a new appraisal.

 You can lower your price to the appraised value or ask the buyer to make up the difference.
 Or, you can compromise by meeting in the middle.

 - Hold off on the sale.

 Because appraisers use closed sales as comparables they can lag the market.
 In March 2021, values in Swartz’s area were increasing faster than comps could keep up.
 The appraisers were pulling comps from January or February, and one of his sales came in low.“I could see there were 15 sales pending,” Swartz says.
 “I told my seller he might want to push back here and wait.”
 Two months later, those sales had closed for more money and his seller’s home appraised.